sanskaru/Reverse-Coding/README.md

 -----------------------------------------------------------------------

-The reporting time of the event is 9 am on 15th Oct at the PDSIT Labs, IIEST Shibpur.
-It will be a 90 minutes contest which will be hosted on Github.
+The reporting time of the event is 9 A.M. on 15th October, 2017 at the PDSIT Labs, IIEST Shibpur.
+It will be a 90 Minutes contest which will be hosted on Github.

 Its the first open source platform based event to be held in the campus and its all about Reverse Coding.